 Promptly report violent incidents or potential for violence to your manager, supervisor or Incident Response

-behavior, or criminal intent.
+behaviour, or criminal intent.

 Source: George Demers, M.S., Revised 1/01